 The Church’s scriptures for Ash Wednesday seem to present to us a perplexing contradiction.
-Consider that that the Old Testament prophet, Joel, insists that the Lord’s people present their faith publicly: “Blow a trumpet in Zion!
-Proclaim a fast, call an assembly; Gather the people, notify the congregation…” Further, the Apostle Paul testifies that we are “ambassadors for Christ,” that is, public representatives to the culture concerning the identity of the Lord.
-Contrast both these texts with the words of the Lord Jesus in his Gospel which seem to indicate that public presentations of the faith are unseemly and what is required for authenticity in our expressions of religious devotion is that they remain private and unseen.
+Consider that the Old Testament prophet Joel insists that the Lord’s people present their faith publicly: “Blow a trumpet in Zion!
+Proclaim a fast, call an assembly; Gather the people, notify the congregation. ” Further, the Apostle Paul testifies that we are “ambassadors for Christ”—that is, public representatives to the culture concerning the identity of the Lord.
+Contrast both these texts with the words of the Lord Jesus in the Gospel, which seem to indicate that public presentations of the faith are unseemly and what is required for authenticity in our expressions of religious devotion is that they remain private and unseen.

 Well, which is it then?
 Public or private?

-Today’s Gospel is often interpreted as supporting a cultural assumption that one’s faith is best kept to oneself and religious practice should be kept sequestered from public life.
-However, Christ’s concern is not really about favoring our cultural assumptions in regards to the relationship of religion to public life.
+Today’s Gospel for Ash Wednesday is often interpreted as supporting a cultural assumption that one’s faith is best kept to oneself and that religious practice should be sequestered from public life.
+But Christ’s concern is not really about favoring our cultural assumptions in regard to the relationship of religion to public life.
 Instead, the Lord’s concern is about hypocrisy and using one’s religious convictions as a means toward the fulfillment of some ulterior motive—like receiving honors or public affirmation.
 In this respect, the spiritual predicament the Lord identifies is not so much about whether or not religious fervor is best kept private and in conformity to secularist mores, but whether or not we have given careful consideration to the motivations that undergird our religious convictions and practices.

 It is perhaps easier to be a hypocrite in private rather than in public, but one can still be a hypocrite in both settings.
 It is not the setting that is the primary concern of the Lord, but who we are.

-The season of Lent, is, after all, a time of intense recollection concerning the state of our souls.
+The season of Lent is, after all, a time of intense recollection concerning the state of our souls.
 We have, all of us, fallen short.
-“All have sinned” as the Apostle Paul reminds us.
+“All have sinned,” as the Apostle Paul reminds us.
 His insight is universal.
-There are no exceptions (except for two, and Christ and his Mother are members of a very, exclusive minority).
+There are no exceptions (except for two—Christ and his Mother are members of a very exclusive minority).

-And, as painful as it is to hear, all of us, to more or less degrees are hypocrites in terms of the practice of the Faith.
-We know what the Lord expects of us and we also know that such expectations are hard.
-It is easier just to appear to be good or virtuous, and it is particularly easy to receive the benefits that come with the appearance of being a disciple of the Lord, rather than making the sacrifices to be one in actual fact.
+And, as painful as it is to hear, all of us, to a greater or lesser degree, are hypocrites in terms of the practice of the faith.
+We know what the Lord expects of us, and we also know that such expectations are hard.
+It is easier just to appear to be good or virtuous, and it is particularly easy to receive the benefits that come with the appearance of being a disciple of the Lord rather than making the sacrifices to be one in actual fact.

-A stark confrontation with our truth is required of us during Lent.
-Quite frankly, this would be just too much to bear if not for the fact that Christ assures that he will come to us, not simply as a teacher or a judge, but as a Savior who is ready and willing to forgive us and restore us to communion with his divine life.
+A stark confrontation with truth is required of us during Lent.
+Quite frankly, this would be just too much to bear if not for the fact that Christ assures us that he will come to us, not simply as a teacher or a judge, but as a Savior who is ready and willing to forgive us and restore us to communion with him.

 The truth of who we are, what we have become, what we have done, what we have failed to do is necessary because without such a reckoning we would remain in the dark place of denial, and in that dark place, we would languish in misery.
 But this reckoning is meant to bring us out of the darkness, not deeper into it.
-Lent, if it is observed rightly, is a spiritual passage that can culminate in forgiveness and in the possibility of a second chance.
+Lent, if it is observed rightly, is a spiritual passage into forgiveness and the possibility of a second chance.